guitar-slugg/extend/README.md

 # EXTEND

-Header only lib for some useful low level stuff, and wrappers for other langs.
+Header only lib for helpfull things